michal-harish/donut/README.md

 	- The YARN deployment is slighly more elegant based on [Yarn1 Project](https://github.com/michal-harish/yarn1) which allows launching distributed application seamlessly from IDE - the launchers are in the `src/test/scala/Launchers.scala` because launching from test packages allows for most of the dependencies to be `provided`
 	- The aim is also to potentially expose the local state externally via API
 	- It is fixed to at-least-once guarantee requiring fully idempotent application design
-	- It is more focused on iterative graph processing algorithms and the starting point for it was the [Connected Components](https://en.wikipedia.org/wiki/Connected_component_(graph_theory)) algorithm, more specifically it's [BSP](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) equivalent
+	- It is more focused on iterative graph processing algorithms and the starting point for it was the [Connected Components](https://en.wikipedia.org/wiki/Connected_component_(graph_theory)) algorithm, more specifically it's [BSP](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) equivalent.. this prototype is under net.imagini.dxp.

 ![](doc/Donut_LocalState.png)